 This vegetable tart might look a bit crazy but it’s actually a cinch to make!
 All you need is a trusty vegetable peeler to get thin sliced of heirloom carrots, zucchini, and yellow summer squash.

 The goat cheese filling is BEYOND!
 So easy to make but I know you’ll be subbing it into other recipes because it’s DELICIOUS!

-Today, I wanted to make a vegetable tart.
-I got all my ingredients together, including tons of beautiful veggies from the market on my shopping day.
-I envisioned an artful assortment of eggplant, asparagus, and heirloom carrots.
-When it came to executing the tart — however — I decided to make was a mesmerizing, spiral tart.
-Back to the market, I go… The zucchini and yellow summer squash really caught my eye and complimented my previously purchased carrots, nicely!
-The tart might look crazy — and time-consuming — but really it is pretty simpler.
-A vegetable peeler makes these thin slice.
+The tart might look crazy — and time-consuming, but really it’s pretty simple!
+A vegetable peeler makes all the thin slices.
 From there, you arrange them in a giant roll.
-The TV in the background can make this process effortless.
+A little radio or TV in the background can make the whole thing effortless.
 My favorite part of the tart is the filling.
 When you mix goat cheese, lemon juice, salt, thyme, and minced garlic you get something that tastes like “WOW!”
-You can spread it on toast, veggies or eat it by the spoonful.
+You can spread it on toast, veggies or eat it by the spoonful as I did.

 - 1/2 cup goat cheese

 - 1 Tablespoon lemon juice

 - 1 pinch salt

 - 1 tsp fresh thyme leaves